Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 Note: To calculate the per diem, please refer to the following Web site: https://secureapp2.hqda.pentagon.mil/perdiem/pdrates.html

-If airfare is involved, the SPAR Office will make arrangements through the State of Connecticut-contracted vendor, Sanditz Travel.
-Copies of arrangements made through Sanditz Travel must accompany the purchase requisition, and the description area of the purchase requisition must indicate "pre-payment order."
+If airfare is involved, the SPAR Office will assist you in making arrangements in accordance with the Travel.
+Copies of arrangements made must accompany the purchase requisition, and the description area of the purchase requisition must indicate "pre-payment order” or may be paid with a P-Card.

 Whether travel for foreign nationals is paid by purchase order or by voucher/disbursement, all requests must be accompanied by a copy of the grant budget showing the necessity and authorization for the travel by the grantor and the SPAR Office.